markproy/bird-classification-workshop/lab5-deeplens-detect-and-classify.md

 ## Test the project

-Login to the device using the keyboard and monitor.  "aws_cam" is the username.
-"Aws2018!" is the password.
+Login to the device using the keyboard and monitor.  `aws_cam` is the username.  `Aws2018!` is the password.

-mplayer -demuxer lavf -lavfdopts format=mjpeg:probesize=32 /tmp/results.mjpeg
+`mplayer -demuxer lavf -lavfdopts format=mjpeg:probesize=32 /tmp/results.mjpeg`

 ## Customize the object detection function

 Select the project.
 Click on the function.
 Takes you to Lambda console.

-Go to $LATEST for editing.
-Paste in the updated function from lab5/greengrassHelloWorld.py .
+`Go to $LATEST` for editing.
+Paste in the updated function from `lab5/greengrassHelloWorld.py` .

 Set the environment variables:

-BUCKET_NAME <your bucket>
+`BUCKET_NAME <your bucket>
 DETECTION_THRESHOLD 0.55
-S3S3_PUSH_THROTTLE_SECONDS 4
+S3S3_PUSH_THROTTLE_SECONDS 4`

 Save.

 Actions.
 Publish new version.
 Note the new version number.
 Add a comment.
 Publish.

 Back to DeepLens console.
 Edit the project.
-Click on 'Function'.
+Click on `Function`.
 Choose the new version number that you just published.
 Save.

 ## Re-deploy

 Select the project.
-Click 'Deploy to device'.
+Click `Deploy to device`.
 Pick the device.
-Click 'Review'.
-Click 'Deploy' to replace the project on the device.
+Click `Review`.
+Click `Deploy` to replace the project on the device.
 Takes a couple of minutes to complete the deployment and then another minute for the project to run, which is indicated by the top blue light staying lit.

 ## Test

 Hold a bird picture in front of the DeepLens.
 Hold it steady.
 Keep it about 8 to 12 inches from the device.
 You should see it detect the bird and highlight it with a thick purple bounding box.

 Now check the lambda logs for the project.
 Click on the project.
 Click on lambda logs.
-Pick the 'deeplens-object-detection' log group.
+Pick the `deeplens-object-detection` log group.
 Pick the most recent log stream.
-Search for 'error'.
+Search for `error`.

 Now check to see if the project was successful cropping the image and saving it to S3.
 Go to your bucket.
 Refresh.
-Navigate to the "birds" folder.
+Navigate to the `birds` folder.
 You will see a new folder created for today's date.
 Within that, there will be subfolders for each minute in which there was a bird pushed.
 Preview the jpg file to see the cropped image that was saved.

 IoT console.
 IoT permissions in user's IAM policy.